postwait/leo/README.md

 Installation
 ===

-cup is currently not a published npm.
+leo is currently not a published npm.
 Therefore, the only way to access the program is through git clone or wget.
 *Installation instructions are subject to change

 System Requirements